-These topics are related to how to set up and conducting user studies of various types.
-This year, due to the Corona outbreak, we decided to conduct online studies only; otherwise, interviews and in lab studies would have been possible.
-At the end of the semester, the students present a report / paper and a talk in which they present their results.
+These topics are related to run and analyse the results of user-studies.
+Online studies, interviews and lab studies are all possible, depending on the topic.
+At the end of the semester, the students present a report / paper with the analyses conducted and a talk in which they present the results.